 A 6-Month Transition Period Until The File-And-Suspend Effective Date Deadline

-Ultimately, the fact that the Bipartisan Budget Act of 2015 left a 6-month “transition period” for file-and-suspend means any/all couples who have a member that either already reached full retirement age, or will in the next 6 months, needs to carefully evaluate whether a file-and-suspend strategy makes sense or not.
+Ultimately, the fact that the final version of H.R.
+1314, the Bipartisan Budget Act of 2015, left a 6-month “transition period” for file-and-suspend means any/all couples who have a member that either already reached full retirement age, or will in the next 6 months, needs to carefully evaluate whether a file-and-suspend strategy makes sense or not.
 Because once the time window has passed, any subsequent voluntary suspension will be subject to the far-less-favorable new rules.

 For those who are at least 65 ½ but were born in 1953 or earlier (or on January 1st of 1954!), the window for filing a restricted application for spousal benefits (including a divorced ex-spousal benefit) remains available for a few more years, though the ability to coordinate that strategy with file-and-suspend will still be over in 6 months when this proclaimed Social Security loophole closes in April 2016.